10 Tips to Teach Kids to Work Hard and Learn Deliberate Practice

 But how do you help them see this and commit to it — especially when it’s the last thing they want to do in the moment?

-Here are ten tips to help in a crunch.
+Here are ten tips to teach kids to work hard.

 1. Know who inspires them.

 It may be an author of one of their favorite books, a particularly funny YouTuber, a standout athlete — or it may be a cartoon, a space project, or a feat of engineering.
 Whatever the case may be, it’s important to initially follow your kids’ lead and natural curiosity.
 Pay careful attention to their words and natural interests.